Sense-Studios/VirtualMixerProject-depricated/README.md

   | Source |     | Source |   <--- play, pause, currentTime, etc. (html5 interface)
   ----------     ----------
 ```
-This diagram flows from bottom to top; two
+This diagram flows from bottom to top;
-This particular configuration is now described as
+This particular configuration can be described as

 ```
   var renderer = new GlRenderer();